percyfal/pytest-ngsfixtures/docs/usage.rst

 +++++++++++++++++++++++++

-The plugin contains two fixture factories that generate sample layouts (:py:func:`~pytest_ngsfixtures.factories.sample_layout`) and reference data (:py:func:`~pytest_ngsfixtures.factories.sample_layout`).
+The plugin contains two fixture factories that generate sample layouts (:py:func:`~pytest_ngsfixtures.factories.sample_layout`) and reference data (:py:func:`~pytest_ngsfixtures.factories.reference_layout`).
 A layout is simply a set of links to the distributed data files, where the link organization and naming reflect typical file naming schemes of sequencing files delivered by sequence providers or as used in projects.

 There are nine predefined sample layouts: